riffnshred/nhl-led-scoreboard/README.md

 [pytz](http://pytz.sourceforge.net/), [tzlocal](https://github.com/regebro/tzlocal): Timezone libraries.
 These allow the scoreboard to convert times to your local timezone.

+[requests](https://requests.kennethreitz.org/en/master/): To call the API and manipulate the received data.

 ## Testing & Optimization (IMPORTANT)
 If you have been using a Led matrix on a raspberry pi before and know how to run it properly skip this part.